UC Davis nursing school hopes to improve care for cancer patients with social network

 For example, a chemotherapy patient might message her nurse coordinator that she’s not doing well that day, and feels nauseous and anxious.
 The nurse can then communicate with the patient to further assess the situation, communicate with other caregivers, and work with the patient to address the issues or take other steps such as reschedule appointments or review current medications.

-Developed by private technology partner Tiatros, the social networking platform is different from other social media sites, like Facebook and LinkedIn, because it complies with health privacy laws and operates securely.
+Developed by private technology partner Tiatros, the social networking platform is different from other social media sites, like Facebook and LinkedIn, because it is designed to comply with health privacy laws and operates securely.
+Researchers will test that design as part of the study.

 “I’m excited about bringing nursing research into the Cancer Center.
 I’m especially excited for our patients to have an opportunity to be part of this project,” said Kerri Stuart, a nurse manager at the Cancer Center.
 “Learning you have cancer is overwhelming and the thought of chemotherapy is often terrifying.
 This is a tool that empowers patients and provides access to information when they need it, not just when the clinic is open.”